chiragshah321/chiragshah321.github.io/about.md

 By building, I mean medical technology companies.
 By learning, I mean reading, listening, or discussing topics such as web development, global culture and artifacts, entrepreneurship, and almost everthing in between.
 And by contributing, I mean helping via mentoring or connecting.

-**All The Other Stuff**

-I'm a simple dude, just trying to become the best human I can be.
-I make mistakes, I learn from them to become more refined.
-I hope if I make enough I'll help you make some yourself.

 **Few Professional Accomplishments**

 Co-founder of [Rapidocc](https://www.rapidocc.com).
 A medical SaaS that streamlines the after-hours care process.
 To date, it serves over 30 practices and continues to grow, albeit passively.